 Direct traffic is the traffic that is coming from people typing your brand’s name into a search engine.
 A high number of direct traffic indicates effective search engine optimization (SEO).
 The higher the increase in your direct traffic, the better your following is becoming.

 Lastly, social traffic refers to the traffic coming from social networks such as Facebook, Instagram, Twitter, LinkedIn, and others.
 The more engaging your content is the more traffic you will receive from these channels.

 Depending on the nature of your business you might experience that you get more traffic from one specific source, however, the focus should be on making sure you are getting traffic from all sources.
 A clear call to action and good content can ensure just that!

 Bounce rate is just as it sounds!
 It represents the percentage of people who enter your website and immediately leave without taking any further action.
 The shorter the amount of time a user spends on your website, the less likely you will be able to convert them.

-The key to bounce rate is that you want to make sure to keep this number as low as possible, it will be impossible have a zero value, however you need to be able to identify when bounce rate is high and analyse what the reason for this might be so you can take the appropriate measures to decrease that value again.
+The key to bounce rate is that you want to make sure to keep this number as low as possible, it will be impossible to have a zero value, however, you need to be able to identify when bounce rate is high and analyze the reason for this might be so you can take the appropriate measures to decrease that value again.

-Some good reasons as to why you might experience high bounce rates are slow websites, broken webpages, bad product fit, bad product description, targeting the wrong keywords and even the fact that your website has not been optimised for mobile users.
+Some good reasons as to why you might experience high bounce rates are slow websites, broken webpages, bad product fit, bad product description, targeting the wrong keywords, and even the fact that your website has not been optimized for mobile users.